Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 When a character surrenders or otherwise leaves a gauntlet, their captain subtracts **1** from their team's morale.

+## Faltering Morale

-When a team's morale drops below **0,** the team gains a `BROKEN MORALE` trait with rating equal to the amount of morale they are below **0.**
+When a team's morale drops below **0,** the team gains a `FALTERING MORALE` trait with rating equal to the amount of morale they are below **0.**

 This trait counts as a character trait for each team member and may be used against them like any other character trait.

-When a team's morale reaches **0** or more, they lose their `BROKEN MORALE` trait.
+When a team's morale reaches **0** or more, they lose the `FALTERING MORALE` trait.

 ## Keeping Morale

-When all members of a team have acted, its captain tests to keep morale if its morale has been broken.

-At the end of each turn, if a team has a `BROKEN MORALE` trait, its captain must test a skill that is not the relevant skill to keep their team's morale from breaking.
-The test's base difficulty is equal to the `BROKEN MORALE` trait's rating.
+At the end of each turn, if a team has a `FALTERING MORALE` trait, its captain must test a skill that is not the relevant skill to keep their team's morale from breaking.
+The test's difficulty is equal to the `FALTERING MORALE` trait's rating.

 If the captain does not succeed on the test, their team's morale breaks.
-Otherwise if the captain succeeds, or if the team does not have a `BROKEN MORALE` trait, the team keeps their morale.
+Otherwise if the captain succeeds, or if the team does not have a `FALTERING MORALE` trait, the team keeps their morale.

 A captain's teammates may help their captain keep morale by testing with them as a group (increase the test's difficulty by **1** for each teammate who tests beyond the captain).